Investing in a home for health in San Francisco

-In 2016, NFF provided an $8.5-million loan, as part of a $52.8 million New Markets Tax Credit financing package, to help construct HealthRIGHT 360’snew integrated healthcare center.
-When it’s finished in the fall of 2017, their integrated healthcare and supportive human services will be more centrally accessible to even more people.
+In 2016, NFF provided an $8.5-million loan, as part of a $52.8 million New Markets Tax Credit financing package, to help construct HealthRIGHT 360’s new integrated healthcare center.
+Completed in the summer of 2017, their integrated healthcare and supportive human services is more centrally accessible to even more people.

 “The new health center is an investment in the well-being of our community and we’re happy to have partners like Nonprofit Finance Fund advance this mission to ensure better health care for all San Franciscans,” said Barbara Garcia, San Francisco Director of Public Health, a major funder and close partner of HealthRIGHT 360.

 Interested in applying for a loan?
 Click here to learn more about NFF's financing options.